Land Rover Defender review

 It's massively capable off the road but the Land Rover Defender is dated and far adrift of modern 4x4s in most other areas

 The mighty Land Rover Defender is a British motoring legend with few equals.
-Only the original MINI can really challenge its place in the hearts of the population, so much so, that its design has remained largely unchanged since it was launched about 60 years ago.
+Only the original MINI can really challenge its place in the hearts of the population, so much so, that its design has remained largely unchanged since it was launched well over 60 years ago.

 What's more, the Defender's trusty 2.2-litre engine feels dated now.
 It returns only 25-28mpg and its emissions range from 266g/km of CO2 to 295g/km making the Land Rover Defender expensive to tax.